A Path Forward Exhibit

 If people are really interested in History, they need to Stop doing their research on un-social media & Face book because there is a mount of great material out there.
 Just saying.

-Robert Rogers about 2 years ago
+Robert Rogers almost 3 years ago

 I think this is a step in the right direction.
 I would prefer to see TTO curate the entire exhibition - and decide whether or not the statue should be included.
 The statue (any statue) glorifies an individual.
 Perhaps keeping the statue is not necessary.
 It would be great to collect donations at the exhibition for TTO.

-Ashley Anastasio about 2 years ago
+Ashley Anastasio almost 3 years ago

 I agree with the idea of locating the statue at the courthouse but the second and third phases should be at St. Gregory catholic church as the catholic church ran these schools and probably are responsible for the deaths.
 The statue shows MacDonald as a young lawyer not the politician he later became and that's what it celebrates.
 As for the comments about other prime minister I agree because none of the ended the schools or improved the lives of the Indians living on the reserves that still to this day do not have decent housing or clean water.
 This is more important right now than saying we are sorry for what our ancestors did.
 That was the way of life in the 1800's, it's not much better now but we can't erase history, it happened, we can only say we're sorry for what your ancestors went through and hold the operators of those schools accountable for their actions.
 Teach more about this and educate people so hopefully it will not happen again.
 And lastly force our government to improve conditions in the poorer/ smaller reserves ,

-Dean Eastbury about 2 years ago
+Dean Eastbury almost 3 years ago

 Removed by moderator.

-Shannon Helm about 2 years ago
+Shannon Helm almost 3 years ago

 I like that the statue is no longer on Main Street.
 I want to say more positive things about this plan, like that two of the spaces are providing Indigenous perspectives, but it just feels all wrong.
 I appreciate that the intentions of the exhibit are good intentions, don’t get me wrong; but if we are going to make a permanent exhibit, let’s take the time and do it right.